mobile-app-dev-UOC/mobile-app-dev-UOC.github.io/content/01/02-hardware.md

 ### Bluetooth

-Bluetooth is a standard for wireless communications to exchange voice and data over short distances.
-For some applications it is very important to determine the **Bluetooth version** supported by our device.
+[Bluetooth](https://www.bluetooth.com/) is a standard for wireless communications to exchange voice and data over short distances.
+For some applications, it is very important to determine the **Bluetooth version** supported by our device.
 There are large differences in energy consumption and distance reached depending on the Bluetooth version.

 ### NFC (Near Field Communication).

-NFC is a very short distance communications technology used primarily for electronic payments.
+[NFC](https://nfc-forum.org/) is a very short-distance communications technology used primarily for electronic payments.

 ###	RFID (Radio Frequency IDentification)

-RFID is a remote data storage and retrieval system that uses devices called tags.
+[RFID](https://www.ieee-rfid.org/) is a remote data storage and retrieval system that uses devices called tags.
 The main purpose of RFID technology is to transmit the identity of an object (similar to a unique serial number).
-For this reason, it is primarily used in many industrial mobile devices and in the retail sector.
+For this reason, it is primarily used in many industrial mobile devices and the retail sector.

 ---